proxb/AsyncFunctions/README.md

 This is a branch off from Boe Prox's Test-ConnectionAsync.
 It is a wrapper that uses Boe's underlying ASync function to ping all hosts on a designated subnet.

 Without a parameter the whole local subnet is pinged and results are returned.
-It is super quick hence the name :- )
+It is super quick . . .

 ```
 PS C:\Windows\system32> Measure-Command {Ping-Subnet}